sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/guides/your_first_rule.md

 }
 ```

-### Logic when the proposed user name is within the max length
+### Logic When the Proposed User Name Is Within the Max Length

 If the username firstname.lastname is less than or equal to the `MAX_USERNAME_LENGTH` check it for uniqueness against active directory.
 If it is not unique, check uniqueness with firstname.firstLetterOfLastName, firstname.secondLetterOfLastName, etc...